juanuys/juanuys.github.io/_posts/2021-10-11-week-4--building-awareness-of-your-game.md

 # Differentiation

 There is a wealth of information and guides out there on how to market your game.
-Every game developer today knows exactly which channels are available to them, knows the tone and voice of those channels, has plenty of examples of marketing via those channels, and has access to plenty of blog posts and post mortems by other developers about how not to do marketing, or which pitfalls to avoid.
+Every game developer today knows exactly which channels are available to them, knows the tone and voice of those channels, has plenty of examples of marketing via those channels, and has access to plenty of blog posts and post-mortems (post-morta?) by other developers about how not to do marketing, or which pitfalls to avoid.

 I guess the missing piece of the pie is now just how to differentiate yourself in this very crowded market.

 # Assumptions during market research

-I read a marketing book more applicable to regular businesses who sell widgets in multiple markets, and have historical sales. (cite)
+I read a marketing book more applicable to regular businesses who sell widgets in multiple markets, and have historical sales, so the assumptions made there didn't feel natural to indie gamedev, like "assume currency doesn't fluctuate".

+But then I read this article:

 https://www.gamedeveloper.com/production/postmortem-toem

 A good thing to keep in mind is currency fluctuations.

-# Bibliography

-{% bibliography --cited %}
+The TOEM developer got funding, but it was not in their own currency, and they lost some funding this way, as the exchange dipped against them.